A Message From the President:

 Benchers are comprised of 17 lawyers elected by their colleagues and 4 lay Benchers appointed by the Chief Justice of the Trial Division.
 All work to protect the public interest in the delivery of quality legal services.

-Together with the Society s professional and administrative staff and Committee system, Benchers ensure that Newfoundland and Labrador law students are appropriately educated at law school and then rigorously trained through the articling and Bar Admission Course program and examinations of the Society.
+Together with the Law Society’s professional and administrative staff and the committee system, Benchers ensure that Newfoundland and Labrador law students are appropriately educated at law school and then rigorously trained through the articling and Bar Admission Course program and examinations of the Society.
 The Benchers ensure also that practising lawyers have access to many high quality continuing education programs every year.

 In addition to provincial and educational concerns, Benchers consider matters impacting upon the profession and the public nationally and internationally.
-The Law Society of Newfoundland and Labrador collaborates with other law societies in Canada and internationally and, when appropriate and in the public interest, with governments.
+The Law Society of Newfoundland and Labrador is a member of the Federation of Law Societies of Canada and collaborates internationally and, when appropriate and in the public interest, with governments.